ballerina-attic/securing-restful-services-with-ldap/README.md

    kubectl apply -f ./target/kubernetes/secure_restful_service
 ```

-- You can verify that the docker image that we specified in `` @kubernetes:Deployment `` is created, by using `` docker images ``.
+- You can verify that the Docker image that we specified in `@kubernetes:Deployment` is created, by using `docker images`.
-- Also the Kubernetes artifacts related our service, will be generated in `` ./target/secure_restful_service/kubernetes``.
+- Also, the Kubernetes artifacts related to your service is generated in `./target/secure_restful_service/kubernetes`.
 - Now you can create the Kubernetes deployment using:

 ```